mteillet/PyVexr/README.md

 - [x] Switch and visualize other channels in multilayered exrs
 - [x] Tweak exposition and saturation on the fly
 - [x] Direct .mp4 export from PyVexr, baking in your exposure / saturation tweaks, and your chosen OCIO
+	- [ ] Export single frame from PyVexr, with exposure, saturation, and OCIO baked
 - [x] Easily accessible OCIOs
 	- [x] OCIO menu GUI
 	- [X] AgX support, with its looks